-- a) 4 pools of 4 athletes format (16 player total). - b) 8 pools of 4 athletes format (32 player total).
+b) 8 pools of 4 Athletes format (32 Athlete total).

-NOTE: In both (a) and (b), the winners of each pool advance to the knockout elimination stage of the event
+NOTE: In both (a) and (b), the winners of each pool advance to the knockout elimination stage of the event.

 NOTE: The conduct/specific rules of the round robin main draw are described later in these rules.